Abhilash-Ponnachan/aws-notes/notes-overview.md

 This option provides a cost-effective way to archive data to the cloud.
 We can use existing tape-based backup infrastructure to bacukup data to _virtual tape cartridges_ that we can create on the _Tape Gateway_.
 Each gateway is preconfigured with media changer and tape drives.
 The backup applications can access these as iSCSI devices.
 A high level diagram dpeicting this setup is given below -
 ![Tape-Gateway](Tape-gateway.png)

+- ***AWS Snowball***
+Sometimes there is a need to move large volumes of data (TiB, PiB) into AWS and trying to do that over the internet can be very time consuming and even expensive.
+To resolve this Amazon used to provide a service called _Import/Export Disk_.
+We could send in an external storage disk with our data and AWS could directly transfer the data off the disk (bypassing the internet).
+This is a phyiscal movement of data via disks.
+But this poses many challenges with customers sending in different types of disks with different connections, ensuring security etc. In order to manage this, Amazon standrdized this process with a service called _Snowball_.
+This uses a Amazon provided phyiscal storage appliance to store and tranfer the data.
+There are 3 types of _Snowball_ services:
+   - **Snowball** - These are Petabyte-scale data tranfer solutions using phyiscal appliances into or out of AWS.
+This addresses challenges of tranfer-time, bandwidth-costs, and security.
+These are highly secure, tamper-resistant, 256-bit encrypted devices with full traceability.
+It is also very cost effective and can be _one fifth_ the cost of tranferring over the internet.
+Once data is transfered AWS errases the data from the appliance.
+As of early 2019 they come with 80TB storage capacity.
+   - **Snowball Edge** - These are essentially _Snowball_ with 100TB of storage capacity with _onboard compute_ capability! _Snowball Edge_ comes in two flavours (as of eraly 2019) -
+      - *Snowball Edge Storage Optimized* - They come in 100TB with 24vCPU best for large scale data collection and migration.
+      - *Snowball Edge Compute Optimized* - They provide 52vCPu and optional GPU for high performance machine learning or data analysis use cases.
+   These applainces can be clustered to form larger temperory installations.
+The come with specific EC2 instances and _Lambda Function_.
+They cacn collect, pre-process and return data.
+Good use-cases include IoT stream processing, or pre-processing data for analysis and migration from remote locations, which would eventually transfered to AWS.
+   - **Snowmobile** - _Snowmobile_ is used for Exabyte-scale data transfer.
+They are essentially a mini DC on wheels - A 45 foot long ruggedized shipping container pulled by a semi-trailer truck!
+The service is provided accompanied by specialists who help assess, connect, transfer and scecure the data.
+Each _Snowmobile_ has a capacity of do 100PB.
+   It comes with 256-bit encryption, full trace of chain-of-custody.
+In addition it has 24/7 video surveillance, security personnel and GPS tracking.
+   It is a very cost effective way to transfer huge volumes of data securly and in less time.
+It can even do a complete data center migration.